JetBrains/teamcity-documentation/topics/typed-parameters.md

 #### Prompt

-If a build configuration has a parameter of the "Prompt" type, every time a user triggers a new build the **Run Custom Build** dialog appears.
-This ensures a user sets a valid value for all "Prompt" parameters before the build process starts.
+If a build configuration has a parameter of the "Prompt" type, every time a user triggers a new build, the **Run Custom Build** dialog appears.
+This behavior ensures that a user sets a valid value for all "Prompt" parameters before the build process starts.

 For example, the following parameter adds a run confirmation to your build configuration: users cannot start new builds unless they type "deploy" in the corresponding field.